NVIDIA/CUDALibrarySamples/cuSOLVER/gesvd/README.md

 ## Description

-This code demonstrates a usage of cuSOLVER gesvd function to perform singular value decomposition
+This code demonstrates a usage of cuSOLVER gesvd function to compute a singular value decomposition

 _**A** = **U** * **&Sigma;** * **V**<sup>H</sup>_

-A is a 3x2 dense matrices,
+A is a 3x2 dense matrix,
 ```
 A = | 1.0 | 2.0 |
     | 4.0 | 5.0 |